CMU-Integrated-Design-Innovation-Group/PITSA/README.md

 -  setup_4G_SBES.py: The Python script "setup_4G_SBES.py" defines all constraint functions of the four-dimensional problem based on floating-point arithmetic.

--  SBES4G_Server.py: The Python script "SBES4G_Server.py" sets up the sample-based exhaustive search method to solve the four-dimensional problem using the server with one GPU.
+-  SBES4G_Server.py: The Python script "SBES4G_Server.py" sets up the sampling-based exhaustive search method to solve the four-dimensional problem using the server with one GPU.

 -  RBES4G_Server.py: The Python script "RBES4G_Server.py" sets up the region-based exhaustive search method to solve the four-dimensional problem using the server with one GPU.